okmechak/RiverSim/archive/stzukowski/README.md

 Contact: stasqo@gmail.com

 # Mathematica scripts:
-* _back_analysis.nb_ - analysis of the data obtained in the back evolution
+* _back-analysis.nb_ - analysis of the data obtained in the back evolution
-* _cut-rivers.nb_ - reshaping rivers before back evolution
+* _sandbox.nb_ - some calculations on gained data
 * _ExperimentRunner.nb_ - okmechak script for development purposes
 * _read-mesh.nb_ - plotting rivers from .msh files